ghost-aHVudGVy/Cybersecurity-Labs/01.Credential_Harvesting_with_Cloned_Website/README.md

 - SET prompted for a method — selected: ***Option 2: Site Cloning***
 - Entered my local IP address (found using ifconfig).
-- When prompted, entered the target URL: [https://www.instagram.com](https://www.instagram.com/)
+- When prompted, entered the target URL: https://www.facebook.com/
 - SET cloned the site and prepared it for credential capture.

 ### 🔹 Task 5: Accessing the Cloned Site

 - Opened Firefox in Kali and navigated to: `http://my-local-ip`
-- Viewed the cloned Instagram login page.
+- Viewed the cloned Facebook login page.
 - Entered a test username and password.

 ### 🔹 Task 6: Capturing Credentials